lysng/themiette/content/posts/2024-aug-sep-build-update.md

 {{< toc >}}

 #### The Storage Loft
-Before making the storage loft we had the bright idea to put a vapour barrier inbetween our internal cladding and our insulation.
+Before making the storage loft we had the bright idea to put a vapour barrier in between our internal cladding and our insulation.
 The idea here is to protect the insulation from getting wet as much as possible and controlling vapour moving through the walls.
 We decided to use some Ametalin 1500mm x 30m SilverSark as it's affordable.
-It was weird covering up all the insulation and all of the electical.
+It was weird covering up all the insulation and all of the electrical.
 The whole house now looks the insides of a blue whale 🐋.

 {{< figure src="/themiette/images/20241001/20240804_175537.jpg" caption="The insides of a blue whale" class="centerImage">}}